-Given the powers conferred through the Constitution and the Trade Act of 1974, President Trump would very likely have the authority to trigger US withdrawal from WTO without formal congressional approval, though withdrawal would not automatically terminate the legislation that implemented the WTO Agreements (i.e., the URAA).
+Even if President Trump has the authority to trigger US withdrawal from WTO without formal congressional approval, such withdrawal would not automatically terminate the legislation that implemented the WTO Agreements (i.e., the URAA).
 Rather, formal congressional approval would be required to terminate the URAA.
 Though the URAA arguably gives President Trump the unilateral authority to raise applied tariffs on imports from WTO Members to the most-favored nation (MFN) "bound rates" set forth in the US goods schedule, there are strong legal arguments that such actions were not intended by Congress.